Marcel88888/RGB-algorithmic-problem/README.md

 std::cout << elements << std::endl;
 ```

-## Build an algorithm for the RGB problem
+## How to build an algorithm for the RGB problem

 Use some code from the rgbAlgorithmUtilities.h